 As we saw in the example, a company can generate one million sessions a day and still not sell anything to that traffic.

-For example, suppose I create a great strategy for ranking for the following keyword with Rock Content’s blog:
+Suppose I create a great strategy for ranking for the following keyword with Rock Content’s blog:

 Wow!
 2,2 million searches per month!

 But would it make sense for our strategy?
 Searching for “dog” on Google, after downloading a Marketing ebook and finally hiring a content strategy is the natural path that no one in human history will ever follow.